John Smith, M.D.

 In 2013 MRIs of the knees showed wear and tear of the cartilage behind the knee cap and was diagnosed with Grade III chondromalacia patella.

-It is my expert medical opinion that the veteran’s patellofemoral pain syndrome and chondromalacia patella of both knees is directly related to military service.
+It is my expert medical opinion that the veteran’s patellofemoral pain syndrome and chondromalacia patella of both knees is more likely than not directly related to military service.

 The rationale: